katmore/webhook/docs/phpdoc.md

-    $size : integer
+    $size :

 __

 #### Type

-integer -- size of this repo in KB
+-- size of this repo in KB

 # __